jatcwang/talks/scala_implicits_101/src/main/tut/presentation.md

 ![](./images/cat_fit_many.jpg)

-# Finding Implicits
+# Searching for implicits

-## Where does Scala find implicits?
+## Where does Scala search for implicits?

 > - Lexical Scope
->   - Any implicits defined in the current code block
+>   - Any implicits defined/imported in the current code block
 > - Implicit Scope

 ## Implicits in lexical scope